Adding Value to your Home with a Garden Room

-We’ve spoken to two property professionals from Nutbrook Property and Micheal Graham Estate Agents to ask their opinion on garden room buildings, Green Retreats and adding value to your home.
-Find out what they had to say by reading the article below.
+We’ve spoken to two property professionals from Nutbrook Property and Micheal Graham Estate Agents to get their view on garden room buildings, Green Retreats and how together we can add value to your home.
+Find out what return on investment you could be looking at below!

 “Yes, there is no doubt that a garden room can add significant value to your property.”